ItexIntegrated/ucollect/README.md

 ```

 ###Building Transaction Request
-To start a transaction, Implement ITransactionCallback
+To start a transaction, Implement TransactionCallback
 ```java
  TransactionCallback transactionCallback = new TransactionCallback() {
      @Override